2010 New York Mets season: July and August

 The Mets went into July in second place behind the Atlanta Braves.
 In the final series before the All-Star break, which began with the Mets just three games out of first, the Mets lost two of three to the Braves, dropping them to four games back.
 They never recovered, struggling for the rest of July, culminating with a 2–9 West Coast road trip, including a sweep at the hands of the last-place Arizona Diamondbacks.
 Their season spiraled downward further when in August, Francisco Rodríguez beat up his father-in-law in front of the other players' family.
 In the process, Rodriguez tore a ligament in his hand and, needing surgery, his season was ended.
 As a result, the Mets began the process of trying to void his contract, and placed him on the disqualified list, not paying him for the remainder of the season.
 Jason Bay also suffered a concussion that he would never return from.
 Jeff Francoeur was traded to the Texas Rangers as August came to an end.

 September and October

 The Mets were eliminated from playoff contention on September 21 after a 5–2 loss to the Florida Marlins.
 The season ended when Óliver Pérez earned his fifth loss of the season by hitting a batter then issuing three straight walks in the 14th inning against the Washington Nationals.
 The Mets lost the game 2–1, finishing the season with a 79–83 record and 4th place in the NL East.

+Despite finishing 79–83, the Mets outscored their opponents over the course of the season, 656 runs to 652.
+Their Pythagorean winning percentage, a formula that estimates expected wins based on runs scored and allowed, projected an 81–81 record.